 - Amendment to the Act on Insurance and Financing of Exports with State Support

 - EGAP provides extraordinary guarantee program COVID Plus for working capital and investment loans in support of negatively affected export-oriented companies.
-As of 21 July 2020, COVID Plus also applies to the companies operating in tourism and transportation.
+As of 25 January 2021, COVID Plus also applies to the companies operating in tourism, transportation and accommodation.
 For a company to qualify, it has to have at least B- rating.
 The rating scale used by EGAP corresponds to the rating of S&P and Fitch.
-The total amount of provided guarantees should be CZK 142bln for 2020.
-The application for commercial banks has been launched 05/05 via EGAP online interface.
+The total amount of provided guarantees should be CZK 142bln for 2020 only.
+The application for commercial banks has been launched 05/05 2020 via EGAP online interface.

-- Commercial banks acting as lenders and EGAP providing guarantee up to 80 % of the principal of such loans.
-The guarantees are intended for companies with > 250 employees and at least one-fifth of sales for the year 2019 coming from exports, whereas production for another exporter can also be included in this fifth.
-The maximum amount of the loan is 25 % of the total annual revenue for 2019, between CZK 5m to CZK 2bln.
+- Commercial banks acting as lenders and EGAP providing guarantees of up to 90% (B rating or better) or 80 % (B- rating) of the principal of such loans.
+The guarantees are intended for companies with > 250 employees and at least one-fifth of sales coming from exports, whereas production for another exporter can also be included in this fifth.
+The maximum amount of the loan is 25 % of the total annual revenue, between CZK 5m to CZK 2bln.

-- The guarantee is available for a maximum of three years for working capital loans and five years for investment loans, whereas the interest rates of commercial loans is capped at 1.5 to 3.5% p.a. depending on the maturity period.
+- The guarantee is available for a maximum of six years for both working capital loans and investment loans, whereas the interest rates of commercial loans is capped at 1.5 to 3.5% p.a. depending on the maturity period.

 - Maximum penalties for late repayments of loans of self-employed persons were introduced.